 Law of Variable Proportions

-The economists get to understand the changes in variable inputs affecting the overall process of production and business.
+Economists understand the changes in variable inputs affecting the overall production and business process.

 For businesses, this principle acts as a guide in resource management and making decisions related to productivity.